Managing electronic information (including e-mail)

 Retention and disposal

-Faculty, staff and students who have personal e-mail accounts with services outside the University are encouraged to use only their University-provided e-mail accounts for communications regarding University matters.
+Faculty, staff and students who have personal e-mail accounts with services outside the University shoul use only their University-provided e-mail accounts for communications regarding University matters.
 Using University e-mail protects the privacy and security of University data; allows for verification of sending and receipt of critical correspondence regarding academic and other matters; and facilitates responses to subpoenas and other situations that may require the retrieval, inspection, or production of documents including e-mail.

 If you are responsible for data that are important to the University and that are created or stored on portable devices, you also are responsible for ensuring that the information is backed up regularly in a form that permits ready retrieval.